jamesrathmell/slshistory/README.md

   * “Who Stole the President’s Wine?” by Howard Bromberg
   * “A Brief History of Stanford Law School” from the 1968 Seventy-Fifth Anniversary Yearbook
   * Stanford Lawyer Winter 1967 Issue, featuring Message from the Dean about seven professors emeriti
   * Summary of Bromberg articles.

- ## Progress to Date

- Information about Progress to Date

- ### Documents
- Information about Documents